Categories

 Excerpts from the mobile prototype.
 All the interactions were recorded directly on InVision’s viewer.

-Edit or remove a collection
+Editing or removing a collection

-Create a new collection from the collections index
+Creating a new collection from the collections index

 Responsive design details